vegabook/gBLP/README.md

 ## Why?
-* Streaming: a fully featured subscription API that operates in a separate thread, allowing REPL or Jupyter interactivity.
+* Streaming: a fully featured subscription API that operates in a separate thread in python, and uses idiomatic gRPC streams in other programming langauges.
+* Most used historical data functions are implemented.
 * Multi-language: gRPC allows you to use the same API in any language that supports it.
 * Blpapi on Linux, MacOS, or Windows (see the licence).
-* Robust gRPC based API mapping with almost total coverage of the Bloomberg API.

 ## Clients
 * Python: an example python workflow is shown in `client_gblp.py` (see below)